3 Easy Ways You Can Decorate With Pumpkins

 How to Create a Pumpkin Vignette

-The fun part about this is that your pumpkin vignette will look totally different than mine!
+The fun part about this idea is that your pumpkin vignette will look totally different than mine!

-I foraged some little clips of dead branches and leaves from around my yard and also mixed in some faux greenery that I’ve had for many years.
-I like using a mixture for this so that there is more variation in the overall arrangement.
+After gathering some possible vessels for my centerpiece, I foraged some little clips of dead branches and leaves from around my yard.
+To use what I already had, I also mixed in some faux greenery that I’ve had for many years.
+I like using a mixture of faux and real for this so that there is more variation in the overall arrangement.

 Lastly, simply add your pumpkins.
+This is a great option for mix and matching realistic faux pumpkins and fresh pumpkins too.
 You could do all white for a really clean, neutral look.
-I mixed in some of these heirloom pumpkins to add a touch of fall color.
+However, I went with a touch of color and mixed in some of these heirloom pumpkins to add a touch of fall color.

 I used a mini faux pumpkin in my smallest bowl.
 Consider this “permission granted” to mix your faux and fresh pumpkins!
 This arrangement would also look great with all faux pumpkins, especially if you want it to be sure and last the whole season.